Malabar Muslim Jama-ath Mosque

 The Kampong Glam area is the historic seat of Malay royalty, resident here before the arrival of Raffles, and the istana (palace) on...

 If you’re after some hard liquor and only bourbon will do, pull up a stool at a rusty drum and start working your way through the...

 With rusty beams, random lamps and indie tunes, Symmetry feels like a garage made for band jams, but it's all about the grub, coffee and...

 Malabar Muslim Jama-ath Mosque information

-Architecture goes easy-wipe at the golden-domed Malabar Muslim Jama-Ath Mosque, a curious creation clad entirely in striking, blue geometric tiles.
-This is the only mosque on the island dedicated to Malabar Muslims from the south Indian state of Kerala, and though the building was commenced in 1956, it wasn't officially opened until 1963 due to cash-flow problems.
-This 'better late than never' motif continues with the tiling, only completed in 1995.
+Architecture goes easy-wipe at the golden-domed Malabar Muslim Jama-Ath Mosque, a curious creation clad entirely in striking blue geometric tiles.
+This is the only mosque on the island dedicated to Malabar Muslims from the South Indian state of Kerala, and though the building was commenced in 1956, it wasn't officially opened until 1963 due to cash-flow problems.
+The better-late-than-never motif continued with the tiling, which was only completed in 1995.